LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: LexRel

 \paragraph{Data preprocessing.}

 We draw on court judgments for real-world adjudicated civil trial cases to construct the \textbf{LexRel}.
-Firstly, We utilize DeepSeek-V3 \cite{deepseekai2025deepseekv3technicalreport} to extract legal relation types and their arguments from the full-text judgment as draft annotations to guide human experts during their annotations.
-The extraction follows two-step task structure defined above, with prompting instructions provided in Table \ref{table2}.
+First, we utilize DeepSeek-V3 \cite{deepseekai2025deepseekv3technicalreport} to extract legal relation types and their arguments from full-text judgment producing draft annotations to guide human experts during annotation.
+The extraction follows the two-step task structure defined above, with prompting instructions provided in Table \ref{table2}.

-And then, we extract the factual text authenticated by the court with DeepSeek-V3 as input for our dataset from each judgment as the final input for our dataset.
+We then use DeepSeek-V3 to extract factual text recognized by the court from each judgment as the input to \textbf{LexRel}.
 The LLM is prompted to identify factual paragraphs that reflect adjudicated evidence, excluding legal analysis and procedural history.

-\paragraph{Expert annotation.} To ensure the accuracy of the annotations, we engage six legal experts, all of whom hold law degrees and have prior experience with data annotation.
-They are provided with a detailed guideline including our schema and are briefed to ensure consistent understanding.
-Each annotator is assigned 200 items, each contains its facts and court reasoning extracted from judgments, together with draft relation types and arguments.
+\paragraph{Expert annotation.} We engage six legal experts for annotation, all of whom hold law degrees and have prior experience in data annotation.
+They are provided with detailed guidelines describing our schema and are briefed to ensure consistent understanding.
+Each annotator is assigned 200 items, each containing the facts and court reasoning extracted from judgments, together with draft relation types and arguments.
 They are tasked with verifying and refining input facts, types and arguments.
 The annotation process is overseen by a senior expert in legal AI research with extensive knowledge of legal relations.
+An analysis of annotators' agreement is provided in Appendix \ref{appendix:d}.
 After annotation, 60 items without identifiable legal relations are removed.
 The final \textbf{LexRel} benchmark comprises 1,140 annotated samples, each consisting of factual text paired with legal relations and their corresponding arguments, forming the \textbf{LexRel} evaluation dataset for assessing models' ability to extract legal relations from case facts.